Behat/MinkExtension/README.md

    trait inside your `FeatureContext` or any of its subcontexts.
 This trait will provide all the needed methods, hooks and definitions for you to start.
 You can use this trait **only once** inside your feature context tree.
-5. Implementing `Behat\MinkExtension\Context\MinkAwareContextInterface` with your context or its subcontexts.
+5. Implementing `Behat\MinkExtension\Context\MinkAwareInterface` with your context or its subcontexts.
    This will give you more customization options.
 Also, you can use this mechanism on multiple contexts avoiding the need to call parent contexts from subcontexts when only thing you need